mctp/hapster/README.md

-# Polytect
+# Hapster

 ## Installation

-Polytect is developed and tested on Ubuntu 18.04, but should work on modern Linux distributions.
+Hapster is developed and tested on Ubuntu 18.04, but should work on modern Linux distributions.

 ### Pre-requisites